Kabbalah: Traditions

-According to Kabbalistic belief, early kabbalistic knowledge was transmitted orally by the Patriarchs, prophets, and sages, eventually to be "interwoven" into Jewish religious writings and culture.
-According to this view, early kabbalah was, in around the 10th century BCE, an open knowledge practiced by over a million people in ancient Israel.
-Foreign conquests drove the Jewish spiritual leadership of the time (the Sanhedrin) to hide the knowledge and make it secret, fearing that it might be misused if it fell into the wrong hands.
+According to traditional Kabbalah, early Kabbalistic knowledge was transmitted orally by the biblical patriarchs, prophets, and Sages, eventually becoming "interwoven" into Jewish religious writings and culture.
+According to this view, early Kabbalah was, around the 10th century BCE, an open knowledge practiced by over a million people in ancient Israel; traditional Kabbalah bases its claim on rabbinic discussions recorded in tractate Megillah 14a, Shir HaShirim Rabbah 4:22, and Ruth Rabbah 1:2.
+Foreign conquests drove the spiritual leadership of the time, the Sanhedrin, to hide the knowledge and make it secret, fearing that it might be misused if it fell into the wrong hands.

-It is hard to clarify with any degree of certainty the exact concepts within kabbalah.
-There are several different schools of thought with very different outlooks; however, all are accepted as correct.
-Modern halakhic authorities have tried to narrow the scope and diversity within kabbalah, by restricting study to certain texts, notably Zohar and the teachings of Isaac Luria as passed down through Hayyim ben Joseph Vital.
-However, even this qualification does little to limit the scope of understanding and expression, as included in those works are commentaries on Abulafian writings, Sefer Yetzirah, Albotonian writings, and the Berit Menuhah, which is known to the kabbalistic elect and which, as described more recently by Gershom Scholem, combined ecstatic with theosophical mysticism.
-It is therefore important to bear in mind when discussing things such as the sephirot and their interactions that one is dealing with highly abstract concepts that at best can only be understood intuitively.
+It is difficult to fully clarify the philosophical and theological underpinnings of many Kabbalistic positions.
+There are several different schools of thought, and each has a different outlook; however, all are accepted as correct.
+(Note: See Shem Mashmaon by Shimon Agassi.
+It is a commentary on Otzrot Haim by Haim Vital.
+In the introduction, he lists five major schools of thought on how to understand Haim Vital's concept of tzimtzum.)
+Modern halakhic authorities have tried to narrow the scope and diversity within Kabbalah by restricting the breadth of texts studies; notably, the Zohar and the teachings of Isaac Luria passed down through Hayyim ben Joseph Vital.
+(Note: See Yechveh Daat Vol 3, section 47 by Ovadiah Yosef) However, even this qualification does little to limit the scope of understanding and expression, as included in those works are commentaries on Abulafian writings, Sefer Yetzirah, Albotonian writings, and the Berit Menuhah, (Note: See Ktavim Hadashim published by Yaakov Hillel of Ahavat Shalom for a sampling of works by Haim Vital attributed to Isaac Luria that deal with other works.) which is known to the Kabbalistic elect and which, as described more recently by Gershom Scholem, combined ecstatic with theosophical mysticism.
+It is therefore important to bear in mind, when discussing things such as the sephirot and their interactions, that one is dealing with highly abstract concepts that, at best, can only be understood intuitively.